Snow Blind

 A cautionary tale of color balance:

-It was the best of footage and the worst of footage.
-It was ski footage.
-Bright white snow and fluorescent jackets can be terrific graphic elements of any scene, but if you push them too hard the snow can bleach out and the vivid colors bleed off the scale.
-So a baptism of fire if ski footage happens to be one of your first grading jobs … and I got my callow buttocks burned.
+Bright white snow and fluorescent jackets can be terrific graphic elements, but if you push them too hard the snow can bleach out and the vivid colors bleed off the scale.
+So it’s a baptism of fire if ski footage happens to be one of your first grading jobs.
+And I got my callow buttocks burned.

-It was 16mm negative film, about ten thousand feet at 24fps, so roughly five hours worth of crisp white powder and action figures wearing all the colors of the rainbow and then some.
-A sunny winter day with blue skies and everything consistently exposed.
-It all looked great straight out of the can.
-I barely needed to touch the RGB controls on my da Vinci.
-It was downhill all the way for the skiers and me.
+Ten thousand feet of 16mm negative film at 24fps.
+Roughly five hours worth of crisp white powder providing the backdrop for action figures wearing all the colors of the rainbow and then some.
+All shot on a sunny winter day with blue skies and everything consistently exposed.
+It looked great straight out of the can.
+It seemed that I’d barely need to nudge the RGB controls on my daVinci.
+Downhill all the way at top speed for the skiers and me.
+Here we go.

 At least that’s what I thought.

 Everyone’s perception of color drifts over time, especially when they’re sitting in a dark room, staring at a studio monitor for hour after hour.
-Before you’re aware of it, what once was aqua now appears to be teal; blue begins to seep into the blacks; the grays are somehow greenish-gray.
-Of course, this may be what you want if the client has given you artistic license to create a look.
-But not if your brief is simply to reproduce what was envisioned on set and what the DP shot.
-And if you ask me, neutral is where you should start anyway, even if the brief is actually something avant-garde.
+Before you’re aware of it, what was aqua now appears to be teal.
+Green begins to seep into the blacks.
+The medium grays are magenta.
+The highlights now have a hint of cyan.

 This is why the wise old engineers of the past gave us Vectorscopes and Waveforms.
 They’re incredibly useful tools if you know how to read the strange squiggly lines they produce.
 In fact, you simply cannot color grade video without consulting them.
-Unless, that is, you’re an arrogant color suite hotshot who thinks he knows everything because he’s sprawled in the Top Gun swivel chair plowing his way through ski footage.
-After all, who needs scopes when it’s mostly just plain white that anyone with a good eye can see for themselves?

 The ancient Greeks called it Hubris.